accredible/multi-property-build-system/README.md

 Not on our MVP.
 But still good.

 * [x] Lint our files _on change_
+* [ ] Make this README as awesome as the [web-starter-kit](https://github.com/google/web-starter-kit)
 * [ ] Automatically bump the version with a [pre-commit-hook](https://git-scm.com/book/gr/v2/Customizing-Git-Git-Hooks)
-* [ ] Make this README as awesome as the [web-starter-kit](https://github.com/google/web-starter-kit)
 * [ ] Add Service-Worker pre caching.
 See: [web-starter-kit](https://github.com/google/web-starter-kit/blob/master/gulpfile.babel.js)
-* [ ] We will probably house the API in the same repo, prepare for this.

 #### References